 Tired of the same old fall & Halloween decorations?
 Use a bit of creativity to spice things up with a DIY stacked pumpkin topiary using upcycled plastic pumpkins.
-Learn how to make one and paint it to match your decor with our free tutorial.
+Learn how to make and paint one to match your decor with our free tutorial.

-Fall is my favorite season and I’m always looking for new fall decorations that I can DIY.
-If Halloween is not your thing, you can also recreate this look using foam craft pumpkins and use them as a Thanksgiving decoration.
+Fall is my favorite season, and I’m always looking for new fall decorations to DIY.
+If Halloween is not your thing, you can recreate this look using foam craft pumpkins as a Thanksgiving decoration.

 Table of Contents

-I decided that instead of placing all of the pumpkins on the porch next to each other that I would create a stack with them instead.
-I was able to gather enough pumpkins for 2 stacks of 3 pumpkins each.
+I decided that instead of placing all of the pumpkins on the porch next to each other I would create a stack with them instead.
+I gathered enough pumpkins for 2 stacks of 3 pumpkins each.

 The pumpkins are stacked by cutting a hole in the bottom of the top pumpkin and the middle pumpkin and gluing them to the pumpkin below over the stem.